 Public School Facilities Unfilled Seats by STAR, SY17-18 to SY18-19

 Notes: - Facility information is as recent as SY20-21. - This dashboard allows the user to view this analysis with and without DCPS portable capacities (or temporary classrooms). - Schools that are growing a grade each year can be excluded from the analysis, since it may not provide an accurate representation of their unfilled seats. - Schools that are overcrowded do not count as negative "unfilled seats"; these seats are set to zero.
 Therefore, subtracting enrollment from capacity (from previous visualizations) may not always equal the listed number of unfilled seats. - Capacity and unfilled seats for SY21-22 may not be directly comparable to capacity in previous years.
 Due to the coronavirus (COVID-19) pandemic, some public charter LEAs may have reported a lower capacity for their facilities that was in line with social distancing guidelines. - Capacity for SY13-14 through SY20-21 is for an entire LEA located within the facility.
 For SY21-22, capacity is split across grade bands (typical PK-5th, 6th-8th, and 9th-12th grade bands) proportional to their 1-year enrollment projections. - The grade band filter has been temporarily removed while the underlying data is revised to proportion capacity along grade band lines.
 See the downloadable dataset for more information on which schools fall under each grade band. - Capacities for DCPS schools that are swinging due to modernization are not reported. - STAR ratings are as recent as of SY18-19 due to the coronavirus (COVID-19) pandemic; therefore, the facility data for these graphics are also only as recent as SY18-19. - Facilities that are “multi-STAR” are facilities that have multiple schools in a facility with different STAR ratings.
 Facilities with no STAR rating include schools that did not receive a rating because they were either a new school, had a particular grade configuration that is not rated, or their enrollment was too small.
-Source: OSSE Audited Enrollment, SY13-14 to SY19-20, DCPS capacities, and public charter LEA capacities collected by DC PCSB
+Source: OSSE Audited Enrollment, SY13-14 to SY20-21, and DCPS and public charter LEA capacities (collected by DC PCSB)